The Adventures of Maggie and the Old Man

 Next he threw out some spaghetti, the girls loved it.
 They thought they were worms and wanted to eat it all day long!
 They’d fight over the ‘skettie’, eating every last bit.

-The old man continued walking down to the chicken run, with the girls running along behind, and he threw out some more corn.
+The Old Man continued walking down to the chicken run, with the girls running along behind him, he threw out some more corn.

-The girls ran ahead to eat the corn, but when Molly got there she didn’t want any more corn, she wanted ‘skettie’.
-Molly looked up at the old man and thought ‘he’s got more skettie in that bowl, and I want it.’
+They ran ahead to eat the food, but when Molly got there she didn’t want any more corn, she wanted ‘skettie’.
+Molly looked up at the Old Man and thought ‘he’s got more skettie in that bowl, and I want it.’

-The old man was oblivious to what was happening, when all of a sudden Molly flapped her wings and few up in front of him, landing on the side of the bowl with all the food in it.
+The Old Man was oblivious to what was happening, when all of a sudden Molly flapped her wings and few up in front of him, landing on the side of the bowl.

-Molly looked at the old man, and then at the bowl.
-There was more ‘skettie’ and she promptly pecked a piece out, eating it all up!
+Molly looked at the Old Man, and then at the bowl.
+There was more ‘skettie’, just as she though and she promptly pecked a piece out, eating it all up!

-As the old man walked into the chicken coup, Molly flew down.
+The Old Man walked into the chicken coup, and Molly flew down.

-The old man sprinkled the food on the floor for them to eat.
-The girls happily pecked away at all of the delicious food scraps and the old man let out a sigh.
+He sprinkled the food on the floor for them to eat.
+The girls happily pecked away at all of the delicious food scraps and the Old Man let out a sigh.

-He latched the chicken coup closed, the girls were safe for the night, as he headed back to the house with Indie at his side.
+He closed the latched on the chicken coup, the girls were safe for the night, and headed back to the house with Indie at his side.